-To transform the image above to the one below, I made two edits, applied a motion blur filter to the water and darkened the mangrove background to create negative space.
+The first image above is the original.
+To create the second image, I made two edits to the original - apply a motion blur filter to the water and darken the mangrove background to create negative space.
 Below is my step-by-step process.
 If you are unfamiliar with these tools, at this point I recommend you watch my YouTube video that provides details for each step.

 - Quick selection tool – select the water.

 2. Copy via layer – copies the selected area to create a layer.

 3. Convert water layer to a smart object

 4. Apply motion blur to the water selection, re-edit as you wish.

 - Quick selection tool – select the mangrove background

 - Layers Adjustment menu – select curves, layer mask is automatically created

 - Drag down the curves line to darken the area, re-edit as you wish